-7 Mistakes You’re Making with Your ADHD Notion Setup (and How to Fix Them)
+7 Mistakes Ruining Your ADHD Notion Setup

 You didn’t build a productivity system.
 You built an elaborate procrastination project with really good icons.
+Here’s where it’s actually breaking down.

 You didn’t start using Notion because you wanted a new hobby in “digital architecture.”
 You started because your brain felt like a browser with 47 tabs open, three of them are playing music, and you can’t find the one that actually has your client’s deadline on it.
-For ADHD brains, a well-structured Notion setup can be the difference between chaos and clarity — but most of the time, it quietly becomes the chaos.
+For ADHD brains, a well-structured ADHD Notion setup can be the difference between chaos and clarity — but most of the time, it quietly becomes the chaos.

 Here’s the uncomfortable truth: most ADHD Notion setups aren’t productivity tools.
 They’re elaborate procrastination projects disguised as “organization.”
 You spend six hours choosing the perfect custom icons and lo-fi widgets, only to realize you still haven’t sent that invoice.
 We’ve all been there.
 Don’t look at me like that.

-The “Pinterest-Perfect” Aesthetic Trap
+The BreakdownThe Pinterest-Perfect Aesthetic Trap

 You’ve seen the TikToks.
 The beige-on-beige dashboards with minimalist line art and 14 different progress bars.
 It looks like a spa for your data.
 And it is absolutely, completely useless for getting anything done.